 Infrastructure as a service often has the above broad design.
 However, this might change based on the individual provider and their services.

 IaaS is the most fundamental kind of cloud computing service.
 It delivers internet-based virtualized computer resources such as servers, storage, and networking.
 This enables users to scale up or down their resources as required, eliminating the need to invest in and manage their physical infrastructure.
-Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform are IaaS providers (GCP) examples.
+Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP) are IaaS providers examples.

 SaaS is based on IaaS and gives consumers access to software applications hosted and managed by the SaaS provider.
 These programs are web-based and accessible over the internet.
 Salesforce, Office 365, and Gmail are all examples of SaaS.